Type your problem or request in the box and see who might best help.

 Phlebotomists are trained to take blood for tests ordered by the doctor, nurse or HCA.
 In fact our HCAs double as phlebotomists!

-The phlebotomists can only take blood ordered on a form by a clinician so please make sure you have a test request form with you or pick up a form waiting for you at reception.
+The phlebotomists can only take blood ordered on a form by a clinician so please make sure you have been authorised to have the test.
+The form is saved in your record.
 The phlebotomy appointments can be booked online and are in the morning until lunchtime as the courier collects blood to take to the hospital in the early afternoon.

-It helps to be ready when you go for your phlebotomy appointment - take of your coat, loosen your clothing ready to expose your arm and make sure you've had plenty to drink from the night before and that your arms are nice and warm - it makes blood-taking a lot easier!
+It helps to be ready when you go for your phlebotomy appointment - take of your coat, loosen your clothing ready to expose your arm.
+Make sure you've had plenty to drink from the night before and that your arms are nice and warm - it makes blood-taking a lot easier!